Aircraft General Knowledge (AGK)

 Pre-flight check

 During the pre-flight check, we will check the governor operation.
 This can be done when the engine is running and when it is in normal operation temperature.
 We will set the handle over the full range for a few times and check if the RPM changes value.
-Doing this multiple times will ensure the warm engine oil reaches the system and guarantee fully operation.
+Doing this multiple times helps warm engine oil reach the propellor governor system and confirms that the RPM changes as expected.

 Single acting variable pitch propellor